codelamp/codelamp.github.io/_posts/2016-01-01-designing-a-javascript-system.md

 There are other benefits to having `.i` too.
 It makes reusing instances easier.

 In certain circumstances it is preferable to keep a pool of already created objects, which are recycled, rather than relying on continually garbage collecting.
 With Theory, in a well designed Creator, all you need to do is replace, re-initialise or copy the `.i` property to reset or clone an instance.
-True, this is still consigning an object to be garbage collected, however the unique properties are usually a subset -- compared to the number methods.
+True, this is still consigning an object to be garbage collected, however the unique properties are usually a subset -- compared to the number of methods.
 If you also include that some objects can take a bit to set-up, you save all this processing work.

 To be continued ...